WangJJ406/DAAH/_posts/2024-05-10-Clustering and Classifying Images.md

 <img src="/assets/images/assignment2_images/confusian_matrix.jpg" style="zoom:25%;" />

 The confusion matrix and testing scores reveal that Orange performs exceptionally well in distinguishing between cats and dogs.
 It boasts a 100% accuracy rate, matching the classifications indicated by the folder labels.
 This experiment highlights the effectiveness of machine learning in recognizing and differentiating between animal species based on visual data.

+## Algorithm Prediction

+From this set of pictures, I think it is obvious that machine classifies the photos well, and is able to somehow recognize faces depend on the patterns and colors on the faces.
+However, I do think that classifiying cats and dogs are too easy for the machine because it must have been trained through significant amount of similiar data.